This post was updated in December 2019.

 Where to eat in Tokyo

 Japanese food is the best!
-There are so many options in Tokyo and they are all equally delicious.
+Whether it’s Tokyo street food, freshly made sushi or a bowl of steaming soup, there are so many options in Tokyo and they are all equally delicious.
 Nevertheless, here are some of my Tokyo favorites, enjoy!

 Where to eat this: 10 meters from Keisei bus stop nr.
 3 on Sotobori Dori Street, across Tokyo station (Yeasu side).